 Real Estate Licensing Exam

 After undertaking the pre-licensing course and passing the final exam of the course, you can then apply for the real estate licensing exam.
 A majority of the states will specify the time span required to take the exam and get a license.
 For instance, the state of California requires you to wait for 18 days or more after getting course materials before taking the exam.
-The Florida state gives you two years to take your licensing exam and file for you real estate license after completing your pre-licensing course.
+The Florida state gives you two years to take your licensing exam and file for your real estate license after completing your pre-licensing course.

 Real Estate License Application